 - 3 FAQs

 A built-in induction cooktop is placed in the kitchen's countertop.
-It adds storage space in the kitchen since you can have drawers under the counter.
+It adds storage space in the kitchen since you can have drawers under the counter and opens an array of options for your kitchen design.

 Reviews of Built-in Induction Cooktops